-It is always best for the person actually treating the patient to seek the patient's consent.
-However, you may seek consent on behalf of colleagues if you are capable of performing the procedure in question, or if you have been specially trained to seek consent for that procedure.
+It is always best for the person treating the patient to seek the patient's consent.
+However, you may seek consent on behalf of colleagues if you can perform the procedure in question, or if you have been specially trained to seek consent for that procedure.